Anne Kuik

-Anne Kuik (born 22 January 1987) is a Dutch politician of Christian Democratic Appeal (CDA).
-She was a member of the Dutch House of Representatives between 23 March 2017 and 5 December 2023.
+Anne Kuik (born 22 January 1987) is a Dutch former politician of the Christian Democratic Appeal (CDA).
+She was a member of the House of Representatives from March 2017 to December 2023.

 Early life and education

 Kuik grew up in Nieuw-Amsterdam in the province of Drenthe.
 From 1999 to 2005, Kuik attended grammar school at the Hondsrug College in Emmen.
 From 2005 to 2013 she studied Dutch law at the University of Groningen.
 She graduated in civil law and constitutional and administrative law.
 During her studies she was a member of student association RKSV Albertus Magnus.